igncp/mahjong/README.md

 Once you have cloned the repository there are a few things to setup:

 1. Generate the `.env` files where present by copying the templates
-1. Install the dev dependencies: `cd scripts && cargo run -- dev_install`
+1. Install the dev dependencies: `cd scripts && bash src/main.sh dev_install`